By: Ashley Achiever|Learner|Intellection|Relator|Empathy

 I think this definition, though true, doesn’t quite explain what it means to be a person with intellection as one of their strengths, not to me anyways.
 In my mind, it means a person with this strength likes to have deeper conversations with people, in hopes of making a connection on an emotional level, which relates to my relator and empathy strengths.
 I often find myself talking to people about their beliefs in religion, science debates, or even which flavor ice cream they prefer.
 I think talking about things other than just what you did last weekend helps you get to know someone better.

 If you have Intellection as one of your top 5 strengths, here are a few things you should think about when looking into careers that appeal to you:

 - Select work in which you can share ideas and pose questions.
 Avoid environments where you cannot challenge the status quo or where operating procedures are completely rigid.

 - Work in environments in which you can interact with colleagues and have philosophical debates

 - Think about the times in your life when you have felt best about your accomplishments.
 In your journal, write about what you did that contributed to those accomplishments and how you used your talents in each instance.
 Later, look for patterns in what you wrote.

 - Choose work that will challenge you intellectually.
 Talk to editors, theologians, or philosophy professors on campus.
 Ask what their work is like.

-Like most positive things though I think that everything has its down side and the intellection strength definitely has one, I very often find it hard to carry on a “chit chat” conversation, which I do think is a necessary part of making new friends.
-So I do find it hard to make new ones but I hold on tight to the ones I have.
-So if you take the StrengthsQuest test and are unsure how to utilize your results go on their website and explore, you would be surprised at how much information is on there!
+Like most positive things though I think that everything has its downside and the intellection strength definitely has one.
+I very often find it hard to carry on a “chit chat” conversation, which I do think is a necessary part of making new friends.
+So I do find it hard to make new friends but I hold on tight to the ones I have.
+So if you take the CliftonStrengths for Students assessment and are unsure how to use your results go on their website and explore, you would be surprised at how much information is on there!